Standards for Top Management

 Open standards are available for anyone to study, use, and influence, whereas proprietary standards are restricted.

 The principles of good standardization practices (GSP) are designed to ensure that standard-setting organizations adhere to best practices for creating and publishing standards.
-The principles focuses on transparency, openness, impartiality and consensus, effectiveness and relevance, coherence, development dimension, stakeholder engagement, and due process.
+The principles focus on transparency, openness, impartiality and consensus, effectiveness and relevance, coherence, development dimension, stakeholder engagement, and due process.